Putsim/LITA_Customer_Segmentation_Analysis/README.md

 ### Project Overview
 ---
 In this project, I focused on analyzing customer data for a subscription service to uncover key segments, track subscription patterns, and identify trends in cancellations and renewals.
-The goal is to gain insights into customer behavior and subscription dynamics, ultimately delivering an interactive Power BI dashboard that highlights these findings.
+The goal is to gain insights into customer behavior and subscription dynamics, ultimately delivering an interactive Power BI dashboard highlighting these findings.

 ### Data used:
 ---
-The dataset used for this analysis is the **"Customer_data.csv"** file, containing detailed information about each sale made.
-It comprises of 8 columns;
+The dataset used for this analysis is the **"Customer_data.csv"** file provided by the _Ladies in Tech Africa Data Analysis Program_.
+For more info see [The Incubator Hub](theincubatorng.org).
+It contains detailed information about each sale made comprising 8 columns;
 1. Customer Id
 2. Customer Name
 3. Region